next-rs/yew-i18n/README.md

 | --- | --- | --- | --- | --- |
 | `supported_languages` | `Vec<&'static str>` | List of supported languages in your application. | `vec!["en", "fr", "de"]` | `vec!["en"]` |
 | `translations` | `HashMap<String, serde_json::Value>` | Translations for different languages. | Refer to the usage examples for translations | An empty HashMap |

+## 📙 Examples

+If you're curious about how to use it with tailwind css, you can check out [the examples folder](examples/tailwind) for more information.

 ## 🤝 Contribution